 Use a Camping Cooler

-A high quality, insulated camping cooler is your first line of defense from foodborne illnesses.
+A high quality, insulated camping cooler or camping refrigerator is your first line of defense from foodborne illnesses.
 A cooler will retain cold air and prevent critters, germs, and other forms of contamination from getting into your food.

 Use Frozen Water Bottles as Ice Packs